websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/maintaining-a-liferay-installation/updating-liferay.md

 The Gradle task downloads a new bundle prior to layering the proper configuration files and compiling any modules and themes.

 Note, the resulting bundle(s) are found in the *build* folder of the Liferay workspace.
 The version of Liferay DXP in use is defined by the *liferay.workspace.product* property inside the *gradle.properties* file.

+To generate bundles for all of your defined environments with a single task, use `distBundleZipAll` or `distBundleTarAll`.
+For example:

+      ./gradlew distBundleTarAll -Pliferay.workspace.bundle.dist.include.metadata=true

+Each resulting Zip or Tar's filename will include the name of the config environment and a timestamp.
+Note, this specific Gradle task is available in Liferay workspace 3.4.32 and above.

 ## Important Files to Consider